derrickc1170/sep10-freedom-project/blog/entry04.md

 <a href="https://www.youtube.com/watch?v=P6sWX25VvxQ&list=PLWkWuhMLkR7D_VSEMkj45NIgF8i2dlUce&index=4">Youtube</a><br>

 ## Engineering Design Process
-I’m currently finalizing all the content for the website as part of my engineering design process.
-This involves refining text, optimizing images, and ensuring a user-friendly layout to enhance the overall user experience and functionality.
+I’m currently  inalizing the code for my robot model to integrate it into my website as part of my engineering design process.

 ## Skill
 #### Googling
-Googling saves time by providing instant access to information through simple keyword searches.
-It’s a powerful learning tool, offering diverse ideas, concepts, and perspectives from articles, videos, books, and more.
-Google acts as a portal to global knowledge, with answers to almost everything.
-When working on projects, I rely on Google to quickly gather information on topics like cooking challenges, kitchen equipment, and user preferences, helping me explore ideas and deepen my understanding.
+Google saves time by providing quick access to information through simple searches.
+It’s a valuable learning tool, offering diverse insights from articles, videos, and more.
+I rely on Google to gather information on topics like cooking challenges and kitchen tools, helping me explore ideas and expand my knowledge.
 #### Problem Solving Skill
-Problem solving skill is the core of engineering design process.
-This skill helps us think of new and creavie ways to solve problems.
-For example, when it comes to cooking, we need to understand challenges people face: like not having enough time, struggling with certain tasks, or having problem with kitchen tools or equipment.
-Once we know the issues, we can come up the solution faster.
+Problem-solving skills are key in engineering design, allowing us to find creative solutions.
+For example, in cooking, understanding challenges like time constraints or equipment issues helps us quickly develop effective solutions.

 [Previous](entry03.md) | [Next](entry05.md)